InstituteOfMechanics/Neper_Mosaic_RVE_Generator/README.md

 ## Installation

 The source code for Mosaic is available from our [github repository](https://www.github.com).
 After acceptance of the submission, it will also be made available through pip.
-Pull the repository and activate your conda environment, once your environment is active, run the following command
+Pull the repository and activate your conda environment, once your environment is active, switch to the repository root directory and run (type the dot and the space):

-    pip install -e .
+    pip install .

 ## Usage